paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-107-professional-military-education.md

 Subsec. (a).
 Pub.
 L. 109–364, § 1071(a)(14), inserted “Phase” after “Education” in heading.

 #### Pilot Program on JPME Phase II on Other Than In-Residence Basis
 Pub.
 L. 112–81, div.
 A, title V, § 552(b), Dec.
 31, 2011, 125 Stat.
-1412, provided that the Secretary of Defense carry out a pilot program to assess the feasibility and advisability of offering a program of instruction under this section on an other than in-residence basis, and provided that the authority for the program would expire five years after Dec.
+1412, authorized the Secretary of Defense to carry out a pilot program to assess the feasibility and advisability of offering a program of instruction under this section on an other than in-residence basis and provided that the authority for the program would expire five years after Dec.
 31, 2011.

 <a id="section-2156"></a>